 3. Debt consolidation loans

-If you have multiple longstanding debts totaling an amount more considerable than your revenue or monthly profits, a debt consolidation loan can help you pay off all the debts.
+If you have multiple longstanding debts totaling an amount more considerable than your revenue or monthly profits, there are companies offering debt consolidation loans that can help you pay off all the debts.
 Slow months are unavoidable when you’re self-employed.
 A debt consolidation plan could help you pay off the debt while keeping your home base covered if you had taken out loans during such times to manage the expenses.
 However, to get approved for a debt consolidation loan, your total loan amount should be less than 50% of your income, and you must have a stable monthly income.

 Getting a loan as a 1099 worker may seem impossible, but depending on your financial situation, there are several loan options that you may qualify for.
 We hope this helps you understand what options are available to you.
 Look into them all before you take any decision.